YanSchw/SuoraEngine/README.md

 ## Build the Engine Yourself
 - Clone the repository: git clone --recursive https://github.com/YanSchw/SuoraEngine
+- Compile SuoraBuildTool (Or use a Precompiled Version from the latest Release)
+  - Navigate to /Code/SuoraBuildTool
+  - Execute GenerateSolutionForStandaloneCompilation.bat
+  - Open the **.sln** using VS2022
+  - Compile SuoraBuildTool in **Release** Mode
+  - Copy and Paste the **SuoraBuildTool.exe** into **/Binaries/Scripts/**
-- Execute the Buildscript in /Binaries/Scripts/{...}
+- Execute the BuildTool in /Binaries/Scripts/{...}
-  - Or build SuoraBuildTool yourself in /Code/SuoraBuildTool
 - Generate the Solution using /GenerateSolution.bat
 - Open the Solution using Visual Studio 2022
 - Build using VS2022